Tanu-N-Prabhu/Python/Python Coding Interview Prep/Crack Python Interviews Like a Pro!.md

 * Especially important when working with mutable data types and None checks

 > **Fun Fact**: Python _interns small integers_ and strings, so `a is b` might return `True` even if you didn’t expect it.
 But don’t rely on it—it’s an optimization, not a rule!

 ---

+### 11) Python Metaclasses: The Class of a Class

+Ever heard the phrase: “Everything in Python is an object”?
+Well, even classes are objects!
+And the blueprint for those?
+That’s where metaclasses come in.

+##### What is a Metaclass?
+A metaclass is what creates classes, just like classes create objects.
+It’s the “behind-the-scenes architect” of Python’s object model.

+##### Why it matters:
+* Used to control class creation
+* Great for customizing class behavior across a codebase
+* Powerful in frameworks like Django and ORMs for auto-generating code

+> **Fun Fact**: The default metaclass in Python is type — yes, _type()_ not only tells you what something is...
+It’s also how classes are built!

+---